PaulWay/openscad_work/Woodworking_and_workshop_tools/README.md

 An adapter that fits on the side of the AEG oscillating power sander and directly connects to a vacuum hose for a workshop vacuum cleaner.

+**File: `pipe_clip.scad`**

+A clip that a pipe or cylindrical object can be pushed onto to hold it in place, and a two-part pipe clamp for when you really need to hold onto a pipe.

 **File: `trend_airshield_battery_pack.scad`**

 Still early experiments on making a replacement for the Trend AirShield Pro